-- During each lesson, children will be asked to assess how they progressing against the learning objective, using the success criteria to make this judgement. - They will use a traffic light system at the end of every maths lesson to show this too.
-This will be recorded on written work, or may be shown through 'thumbs up' for oral work. - At least once a half-term, children will be given the opportunity to provide feedback on each others work - identifying 3 successes and 1 way to improve - this feedback will be done orally.
-It is not expected that they will write on each others work. - Marking target pencils will be used for units of learning in English and maths for the children to help evaluate their own learning.
+- During each lesson, children will be asked to assess how they progressing against the learning objective, using the success criteria to make this judgement. - They will use a traffic light system at the end of each lesson to show this coding next to their WALT on written work, or may be shown through 'thumbs up' for oral work. - At least once a half-term, children will be given the opportunity to provide feedback on each others work - identifying 3 successes and 1 way to improve - this feedback will be done orally.
+It is not expected that they will write on each others work. - Children will edit their independent writing using a purple polishing pen.
+This may be adding in sentences, changing word choices.
+It is not expected to be a complete re-writing of their work. - Children will be helped to evaluate their progress in their learning using the Big Write assessments in english and target 'pencils/flasks' in maths and science.